ffi-famer/ffi-famer.github.io/partners.md

 WP3: Annotation Requirements Verification and Validation: Together with Kognic, Zenseact contributes to defining annotation needs, producing annotated data, and validating whether the data satisfies system-level and safety-related goals.

 WP5: Project Management and Dissemination: Zenseact supports coordination, dissemination, and collaboration through active participation in meetings and project activities.

+**Utilisation of the FAMER Scope**
+Zenseact will apply the methods and results developed in FAMER to evaluate and improve its way of working for AI-based perception systems.
+The outcomes are expected to support better iteration, stronger alignment with customers, and more effective development of perception systems within complex systems-of-systems contexts.

 # ![ Volvo Cars ](img/volvo.png)